five0ffour/bamazon/README.md

 |             | DB_PWD=__your mySQL password__                                       |
 |             | DB_PORT=__your mySQL port__        (usually 3306)                    |

-__Note:__  the .gitignore file is coded to prevent your config and password from being shared in your git repository pubically
+__Note:__  the .gitignore file is coded to prevent your config and password from being shared in your git repository publically

 1. Execute the schemas.sql from the scripts directory in MySQLWorkbench to create the tables and populate some sample data
 2. Run a command manuallly from the command line